Why choose this course

 CTS is currently developing an ambitious new research programme which will place us and our students at the very heart of future developments, namely, the convergence of human and automated approaches to different types of translation, audiovisual translation and interpreting.
 This research programme, which will inform our teaching, will have a strong focus on the responsible integration of human and machine translation.

 What you will study

-In modules relating to the interpreting profession, you will gain the practical knowledge and organisational skills necessary to perform interpreting tasks effectively.
+You will develop skills in all interpreting modes, note-taking and public speaking.
+Classes relating to the interpreting profession will give you the practical knowledge and organisational skills needed to perform interpreting tasks effectively.

-Our facilities will let you practise each interpreting mode in the most realistic environment possible.
-You’ll have access to two conference interpreting suites equipped with ISO-approved double interpreting booths, as used by international institutions, to practise simultaneous interpreting; a portable interpreting system for training in mobile interpreting (used for museum or factory tours); and a two-way and multipoint videoconferencing system to simulate remote or distance interpreting, with delegates and interpreters interacting over video link.
+Our facilities will allow you to practise each interpreting mode in the most realistic environment.
+You will have access to two conference interpreting suites equipped with ISO-approved double interpreting booths, as used by international institutions, to practise simultaneous interpreting; a portable interpreting system for training in mobile interpreting (used for museum or factory tours); and a two-way and multipoint videoconferencing system to simulate remote or distance interpreting, with delegates and interpreters interacting over video link.

-You’ll also gain further insights into the industry from external guest speakers we invite to our Centre for Translation Studies seminars series.
+You will also gain further insights into the industry from the speakers we invite to our Centre for Translation Studies seminars.
 Speakers include: